Preparing the phenotypic data

 -

-A column with session IDs, e.g. if the dataset is longitudinal
+At least 1 column containing session identifiers (e.g., if the dataset is longitudinal)

 Only one session ID column can be annotated